z669016/adventofcode-2018/README.md

 For part two, get all the units, get the length per reaction without each distinct unit, get the min value.
 WHen using streams just a few lines of code.

+## Day 6
+Not sure how to solve this yet.
+The input only contains positive coordinates, So i could just start with a grid size (maxX + 1, maxY + 1).
+Then place the letters, and set each position in the grid to the letter of its proximity.
+If no value can be determined set it to ".".
+Then take all letters, and remove the ones that touch the edge of the grid (for those could continue forever).
+Then determine the letter that occurs most often.

+And that worked pretty well...

+Part two is similar ... for every point in the grid, check the sum of distances to all points, and 'paint' the point as '#' if the distance is less than 10.000.
+Finally, count all '#' in the grid.
+To be sure, I printed the grid, to ensure no # where at the edge (which would have meant the grid was to small) but that wasn't the case.